drmofoluke/drmofoluke/_posts/2026-06-25-mixed-mode-surveys.md

 Research background
 ====
-Context: The survey research was based in a developing-country context (Nigeria) and carried out at a href="<a href="https://aber.ac.uk" target="_blank" rel="noopener noreferrer"> UK University</a>.
+Context: The survey research was based in a developing-country context (Nigeria) and carried out at a <a href="https://aber.ac.uk" target="_blank" rel="noopener noreferrer"> UK University</a>.

 Data collection: Paper-based and web-based surveys.